cloudposse/docs/content/release-engineering/cicd-process/deploy.md

 ---
-title: "Step 7: Deploy to Cluster"
+title: "Step 6: Deploy to Cluster"
-description: ""
+description: "Deploy helm charts to cluster with helmfile and chamber"
-weight: 4
+weight: 6
 tags:
 - cicd
 - Codefresh